tidwall/SwiftWebSocket/README.md

 SwiftWebSocket currently passes all 521 of the Autobahn's fuzzing tests, including strict UTF-8, and message compression.

+**Built for Swift 2.0** - For Swift 1.2 support use v0.1.18 or earlier.

 ## Features

-- Pure Swift solution.
+- Swift 2.0.
 No need for Objective-C Bridging.
 - Reads compressed messages (`permessage-deflate`).
 [IETF Draft](https://tools.ietf.org/html/draft-ietf-hybi-permessage-compression-21)
 - Strict UTF-8 processing.
 - The API is modeled after the [Javascript API](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).